Sneak Peek Test is Perfect for Impatient Parents

 Fast forward to my 21-week anatomy/ gender reveal ultrasound.

-The ultrasound tech knew what our results said.
+Our ultrasound tech knew what our Sneak Peek results said.
 We joked and laughed as we looked at all the arms, legs, and organs of our baby.
 The poor tech tried and tried to get the baby to move to show us the goods between the legs.
 She just kept saying “this baby just won’t move”.
 I got up and jumped around a few times.

 Eventually, the whole room is laughing so hard we are crying.
 The nurse comes to get us for our appt with the doctor and we have a big laugh with her as well.

-Then the doctor comes in, we joke around for a bit about it and then she puts her doctor hat on and tries to figure out how this could happen.
+Then my doctor comes in, we joke around for a bit about it and then she puts her doctor hat on and tries to figure out how this could happen.

 Could there be something biologically wrong with the baby that would have caused the blood test to show make DNA and the sonogram to show female anatomy?

-At this point, my cancer mom brain kicks in and I make her give me all the details about what that would mean for my child even as she assures me it’s extremely rare.
+At this point, my cancer-mom brain kicks in and I force her to give me all the details about what that would mean for my child even as she assures me it’s extremely rare.
 She tells me not to worry about it and that she would talk with some colleagues and see if we should do additional testing.

 I leave, totally in a panic of course.